 Concrete repair spurs are installed by concreting the spur into the ground and bolting or coach screwing it to the fence post.

-Concreting in spurs can be done with either a mixture of ballast and cement, (approx. mix; 6:1) or Postfix.
+Concreting in spurs can be done with either a mixture of ballast and cement, (approx. mix; 6:1) or Post Mix.
 The amount required of either product depends on the size of the hole that the spur is going into.

 When concreting spurs into the ground the spur should be buried approximately 600mm deep.

-Gripples are installed simply by pushing two ends of wire into either side of the gripple.
-A gripple tool can then be used to pull the wire through the gripple to gain tension on the wire.
+These reliable metal wonders are designed to join, fix or repair wire fencing.
+They're simply installed by pushing two ends of wire into either side of the gripple.
+A gripple tool can then be used to pull the wire through the it to gain tension on the wire.